A- A A+

 What are achievements and outcomes to date?

 • Invitations went out to 11 HBCUs to participate in training on their respective campus: 8 of the 11 colleges and universities showed interest, which included: Bennett College, Johnson C. Smith University, Shaw University, Elizabeth City State University, Winston Salem State University, Fayetteville State University, North Carolina A&T, and North Carolina Central University.
-So far, six universities have signed up for training.
+Six universities have signed up for training.
 The learning experience includes information about what defines an IPSE program and the definition of ID and provides insight into model programs, accreditation standards, and resources.
 Training participants also learn about the funding criteria for financial support from the NC Council on Developmental Disabilities and other Federal Grantors.

 • The initiative engaged with National and Local Postsecondary Education Alliance Leaders and Diversity Officials